Animal baboon. Baboon. Amorous affairs: love and reproduction of baboons

 • Did you know?

 • Female baboons were often used to herd goats.
-One farmer taught a young female to watch the goats and bring them back from the pasture in the evening.
+One farmer taught a young female to watch her goats and bring them back from the pasture in the evening.
 At the same time, the baboons knew and performed their duties well.

-In captivity, anubis live up to 20 years, and in the natural environment, their life expectancy is from 12 to 15 years.
-Over the past decade, the number of anubis in Ethiopia has decreased by 70%, so this species is listed in Appendix II of the Convention on International Trade (CITES).
+In captivity, Anubis live up to 20 years, and in natural environment Their life expectancy is from 12 to 15 years.
+Over the past decade, the number of Anubis in Ethiopia has decreased by 70%, so this type included in Annex II of the Convention on international trade(CITES).

 What else to read